UI Design Trends 2023: What’s Working in Enterprise App Designs

 How would a patient with a disability use his hospital’s service app to book an appointment?

 Voice interfaces are steadily making inroads into the legacy-laden world of enterprise design.
-UI and UX have made rapid transitions from keyboards, touch surfaces, haptic devices, and voice inputs, and have simplified the human-computer interaction as a result.
+UIs have made rapid transitions from keyboards, touch surfaces, haptic devices, and voice inputs, and have simplified human-computer interactions as a result.
 Voice-based user interfaces (VUI) have enabled users to complete their tasks in a hands-free manner, promoting the feature of easy utility.
-VUIs can be designed to be effective digital assistants for enterprise users, allowing quick decision making that’s based on verified data while recording the entire process trail.
+VUIs can be designed to be effective digital assistants for enterprise users, allowing quick decision-making that’s based on verified data while recording the entire process trail.

 Accessibility to key metrics will strengthen VUIs and allow better performance, speed up intelligence gathering, predict outcomes on the basis of user history, and make suggestions to keep business moving efficiently and effectively.

 SAP Leonardo, for instance, uses conversational AI to build and enhance chatbots and digital assistants which can be used by employees to improve business processes, solve problems, reduce complexity and increase productivity in their organization.
 Microsoft Speech also works similarly in MS Office to process simple voice commands, empowering users to get their jobs done faster and focus on higher-value work.

 Visualizations help users translate data into a vivid story and enable better understanding, analysis, and decision-making.
 Industrial businesses which require high-res photorealistic imagery can optimize productivity with better visual displays using 3D technology.

 For instance, SAP’s Visual Enterprise suite helps in creating 3D animations and rendering rich visual content into common desktop documents, file formats, and business applications for secure downstream use.
 It can also translate 3D CAD files into lighter versions to support engineering and manufacturing processes.